Update: 19 January 2024

 But there are restrictions.

-- There must not be “paper” supporting documentation for the relationship.
+- There must not be “paper” supporting documentation for direct or indirect evidence of the relationship.

 - Any matches must give consent and in the case of DAR, be willing to submit their DNA to DAR’s group.